joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

  - Click on `Approve` icon on the `HelloWorld` communication set

-## 2nd part
+## 2nd and 3rd part

 Now that we have all the scaffolding done, you can read the 2nd part of this article in [Hello World with Exstream (2nd Part)](/hello-world-with-exstream-part-2), where I'll explaing how to create the communication design.

+[Hello World with Exstream (3rd Part)](/hello-world-with-exstream-3rd-part) explains how to orchestrate your communication.